Potato, Parsnip, Rutabaga Casserole with Caramelized Onions

 METHOD:

 Place potatoes, parsnips, rutabagas, garlic, bay leaf, and thyme in a large stockpot.
-Add chicken stock to vegetables in a stockpot.
-Over high heat, bring to a boil.
-Reduce heat, and cover partially.
-Simmer until vegetables are very tender, about 30 minutes.
-Drain.
-Discard bay leaf.
+Add chicken stock and bring to a boil over high heat.
+Reduce heat, partially cover, and simmer until vegetables are very tender, about 30 minutes.
+Drain well, discarding the bay leaf.
 (Reserve stock for soup or gravy, if desired.)

-Melt the remaining 1/4 cup butter in a heavy large skillet over medium-high heat.
-Add sliced onions.
-Sauté onions until they begin to caramelize and become golden about 5 minutes.
-Reduce heat to medium-low.
-Continue to sauté onions until they are a rich golden brown, about 15 minutes.
+In a large skillet, melt the remaining 1/4 cup butter over medium-high heat.
+Add onions and cook, stirring, until softened and beginning to turn golden, about 5 minutes.
+Reduce heat to medium-low and cook until deeply caramelized, about 15 minutes more.
 Season with salt and pepper.

-Spread caramelized onions evenly on top of mashed vegetables.
-(If desired, the casserole can be prepared up to 1 day ahead.
-Cover and refrigerate.)
+Spread the caramelized onions evenly over the mashed vegetables.
+(The casserole can be made up to 1 day ahead; cover and refrigerate.)

-Preheat oven to 375°F. Bake casserole uncovered, for 25 minutes, or until heated through and top begins to crisp.
+Preheat oven to 375°F. Bake uncovered for 25 minutes, or until heated through and the top begins to crisp.
+Serve hot.

 Related Posts